fcosmo/todoApp/meta/readme.txt

             ::= <digit>
         label: The UI display label for this entity.
             ::= <string>
         abstract: Indicates if this entity is abstract.
-For example parent entities and abstract entities are abstract entities.
+For example Abstract, Base or Primitive entities are abstract entities.
             ::= <boolean>